midhunkalarikkal/FullDomain/Notes/MongoDB.md

     return token;
 };
 ```
-- We can also add `Schema.pre` function to call this function on everytime while saving the model; these are known as middlewares in mongoose
+- We can also add `Schema.pre or Schema.post` function to call this function on everytime while befor or after saving the model; these are known as middlewares in mongoose
 ```js
 userSchema.pre("save",function(){
    const schmea = this; // Here this is pointing the Schema;